Home

 Click on the link for information on weeds and weed control.
 You will find valuable weed information, including photos for correct identification and the steps necessary to control them.

-Insects and disease problems
+Insects and Disease Problems

 Insects

-Centipede grass isn’t bothered too much by insects.
-If it is attacked, grub worms will probably be the most damaging.
-It can also be bothered by the spittlebug and mole cricket.
 Nematodes are another major pest.
 Nematodes are microscopic worm like organisms that live in the root zone.
-Detection for nematodes must be done by a lab that specializes in turf problems.
+However detection can only be done at a lab that specializes in turf problems.
 Your local university extension office may send in samples to be checked for a small charge.
-Yellowed patches or thinning and dying patches of grass could point to nematode damage when no other causes could be identified.
+If your grass is thinning and dying and you cannot figure it out, it be nematodes.

 Quick kill products for most insects include trichlorofon (dylox) and carbaryl (sevin).
 Be aware that thatch can hinder the movement of insecticides to the root zone where grubs live.